Reader, writer, storyteller, English trainer, and fighting for better mental health care systems.

 I believe our mental health care systems are in a crisis and that the current drug-based paradigm of psychiatric care has failed society and calls for profound changes, this is why I recently started creating the website tenderhearted guardians.
 The core purpose of this website is to empower people to be tenderhearted guardians of their own mental health and the mental health of the people around them.

 I’m also working on the proposal for a radically different way to approach how we offer help to people who are experiencing emotional distress.
-I will publish this proposal – if all goes well – on May 16, 2021 on the website tenderhearted guardians.
 A business plan for a ‘model’ located in New York City and a separate business plan for a ‘model’ located in Berlin will be available on request.

 EDUCATION AND QUALIFICATIONS